Stornoway (residence): History

-Of the leaders of the Opposition, John Reynolds, Bill Graham, Rona Ambrose, and Candice Bergen are the only interim party leaders to have resided at Stornoway; Bergen was the most recent such resident after being selected as interim leader of the Conservative Party of Canada after Erin O'Toole was ousted as leader in a vote by Conservative MPs according to the terms of the Reform Act.
-Permanent Conservative leaders Andrew Scheer and Erin O'Toole moved in after their party elected them as leaders in its 2017 and 2020 leadership elections, respectively.

-On April 28, 2025, the 2025 Canadian federal election was held to elect the 45th Canadian Parliament.
-The Leader of the Official Opposition, Pierre Poilievre, lost his seat in the Carleton federal electoral district and pursuant to the Official Residences Act is presently ineligible to remain at Stornoway.
-However, he never moved out of the home; Andrew Scheer was appointed parliamentary leader of the Conservative Party and Leader of the Official Opposition and allowed Poilievre to remain at Stornoway.
-Poilievre returned to Parliament after his victory in a by-election in Battle River—Crowfoot.

 List of residents

 Completed in 1914, the building had three occupants prior to its acquisition by the Government of Canada.
 Ascanio Joseph Major, a local grocer, was the first occupant of Stornoway, residing there from 1914 to 1923.
 In 1923, the Perley-Robertson family acquired the home.
 From 1941 to 1945, during the Second World War, the Dutch royal family leased the home from the Perley-Robertson family.

 Andrew Scheer (right foreground) with his family in Stornoway's kitchen, September 3, 2019.
 He served as leader of the Official Opposition from 2017 to 2020, thus residing in Stornoway.

 In 1950, the building was acquired by a private trust, and later transferred to the Government of Canada.
 Since 1950, Stornoway has been used as the official residence of the leader of the official opposition in the House of Commons of Canada.
 Official opposition leaders (including interim leaders) who resided in Stornoway include: